 - Take advantage of student discounts….
 Everywhere!
 If you don’t know if a store offers student discounts — just ask!

-- Coupons: I know this might sound silly, or old fashioned, but coupons can save you so much money!
+- Coupons: I know this might sound silly, or old-fashioned, but coupons can save you so much money!
 There are coupons offered for everyday essentials like toothpaste and shampoo.

-- Consider renting textbooks or purchasing the electronic versions.
+- Consider renting textbooks or purchasing electronic versions.
 This will literally save you hundreds of dollars each semester.

 - Watch your credit card spending.
 It’s easy to lose sight of your budget if you continue to swipe your card without monitoring your balance.
 If you find yourself losing track of your spending, consider using cash so you can keep your budget on track.

-The best way to get started with a budget is knowing how much money you’re making and how much money you’re spending each month.
+The best way to get started with a budget is to know how much money you’re making and how much money you’re spending each month.
 You might not want to give up your daily Starbucks, and that’s okay.
 Start small by only getting Starbucks once or twice a week and making coffee at home on the others.

 New habits aren’t going to be made overnight, so do what you’re comfortable with and before you know it, you’ll be living a budget life in style.